Transactive Energy System Deployment over Insecure Communication Links: Privacy-preserving design

 Algorithm \ref{algo:privacy preserving TES} works in a point-wise manner, i.e., all the cryptographic operations are performed for each sampled value of the supply or demand curves.
 Specifically, each agent $i$ performs $N_p$ times encryption, the third party performs $2N_p$ times computation over ciphertexts, and the coordinator performs $2N_p$ times decryption.
 When $N_p$ is large, the implementation of Algorithm \ref{algo:privacy preserving TES} would be time-consuming.
 In this subsection, we propose a design such that all the cryptographic operations are performed in a block-wise manner and the numbers of the operations are independent of $N_p$.

 Roughly speaking, each agent concatenates all its $N_p$ sampled values to form a single block, and all the cryptographic operations are performed over the block.
 To guarantee correctness, we propose to pad enough zeros in each sampled value before concatenation.
 In this way, each agent performs once encryption, the third party performs twice computation over ciphertexts, and the coordinator performs twice decryption.
 Hence, under the same key length, the computational complexity reduces approximately by $N_p$ times.
-In the following, we first use an example to illustrate the idea.
-After that, we provide the design for the general case.
+We next detail the block design and illustrate how to embed it into Algorithm \ref{algo:privacy preserving TES}.